exonum/exonum-doc/src/advanced/service-testing.md

 !!! note
     Transaction constructors are service-specific.

-Useful functions for service testing:

-- `add_one_height_with_transactions`
-  Allows committing a transaction.

-- `broadcast`
-  Allows to check if the message of a particular content (i.e. in this case, a transaction) is broadcasted.

 !!! tip
     See source code for more details on how sandbox is used for testing